dockstore/dockstore-documentation/docs/advanced-topics/wes/cli-wes-tutorial.rst

 The official documentation for this endpoint can be found here: `ListRuns <https://ga4gh.github.io/workflow-execution-service-schemas/docs/#operation/ListRuns>`_

 This endpoint lists past and current workflow execution runs.
 You can specify the latest X entries by passing in a count parameter.
-To view the latest 5 entries run on a WES server, you can run:
+To view the latest 5 entries on a WES server, you can run:

    .. code:: bash

-        dockstore workflow wes logs --count 5
+        dockstore workflow wes list --count 5

 RunWorkflow
 ^^^^^^^^^^^^^^^^^^^^^^^^